Back to Blog

 • Ensuring custody status begins and ends in compliance with the law and respect

-To ensure officers are meeting these factors, they need to be providing consistency, compassion, communication, and competency to achieve success in the mission of care, custody, and control (yes, these are the C words… get your head out of the gutter).
+To ensure officers meet these factors, they must provide consistency, compassion, communication, and competency to succeed in the mission of care, custody, and control (yes, these are the C words… get your head out of the gutter).

 The Five Emerging Risk Factors